Carnivàle Lune Bleue: Big Top main event ft. Cirque Maroc

-Ten-in-One freak show ft.
+Ten-in-One Freak Show ft.
 Carnival Diablo

 An homage to the freak shows of the original traveling circuses, the Ten-in-One show features acts such as fire-eating, sword swallowing, and the human dartboard.
-The freak show also involves a guillotine and an electric chair, an act that leaves audiences with "clasped hands over gaping mouths and (holding) their collective breath in awe."
+The freak show also involves a guillotine and an electric chair.

 The Ten-in-One show is produced for Carnivàle Lune Bleue by Scott McClelland of Carnival Diablo (a successful Canadian touring freak show).
 McClelland has deep roots in the industry and enthusiastically signed on to perform his show in the old-style carnival revival, as his grandfather was involved with the largest traveling circus sideshow in Canada from 1920 to 1968.
-The show features McClelland himself as "Nikolai Diablo", Sword Swallower Extraordianire; István Betyár, Countess Vanessa and the Illustrated Strongman; The Mighty Leviticus.
+The show features McClelland himself as "Nikolai Diablo", Sword Swallower Extraordinaire; István Betyár, Countess Vanessa and the Illustrated Strongman; The Mighty Leviticus.

 Tropical Terrors: Great Snakes of the World

 The Tropical Terrors: Great Snakes of the Word show features snakes and bugs from all over the world, including a giant rock python.
-There are also boa constrictors, anacondas, spiders, rattlers and other types of pythons, all available in a space-controlled, interactive environment.
+There are also boa constrictors, anacondas, spiders, rattlers, and other types of pythons, all available in a space-controlled, interactive environment.
 The Tropical Terrors show is produced for Carnivàle Lune Bleue by Little Ray's Reptile Zoo (the largest reptile rescue group in Canada and a successful touring zoo across Eastern Ontario).